yandex-cloud/docs/en/query/sources-and-sinks/formats.md

 ### Reads

-{{yq-full-name}} supports the following compression algorithms for data reads:
+{{ yq-full-name }} supports the following compression algorithms for data reads:

 |Compression format|Name in {{ yq-short-name }}|
 |--|--|